 The Center’s research often reflects the leadership of its director and pressing criminal justice questions of the time.
 Previously, the Center studied the effect of structural predictors of juvenile justice-involvement, pilot interventions intended to reduce juvenile justice involvement and promote student well-being, the determinants of violence against women, and disparities in justice-impacted Latinos’ experiences with the criminal justice system in California, among other topics.

-These research projects are supported by extramural funding through contract-based work, private foundations, and government grants.
-Current research is supported by the California Workforce Development Board and John Randolph Haynes and Dora Haynes Foundation.
+These research projects are supported by extramural funding through contract-based work, private foundations, and government grants, including the California Workforce Development Board, John Randolph Haynes and Dora Haynes Foundation, American Sociological Association and the National Science Foundation, and the Riverside County Probation Department.

 In 1993, the California State Legislature amended the penal code to establish the Center of Crime & Justice Studies as an independent research center at the University of California’s Riverside campus.
 Per §5085-5088, the Center operates under the authority of the UC system and is vested with broad discretion to conduct self-directed, independent research on issues related to criminal justice that can help inform evidence-based practice and policy.
 This statute was born of a nearly decade long collaborative effort—by State Senator Robert Presley (Democrat – 36th District), Assemblymember Larry Stirling (Republican – 77th District), and Dr. David Gardner, 15th President of the University of California—to promote objective academic research with the capacity to improve criminal justice outcomes in California.